wkukka1/ai-autograding-feedback/README.md

 ## Updates
 - Code was slightly modified to integrate with MarkUs and no longer depends on GGR274 Assignment Folder
-- To use this code base with MarkUs:
+- To integrate this code base with MarkUs:
-  - Upload this entire repository to autotester settings
+  - Upload this entire repository to autotester settings as a folder (File Upload section)
-  - Upload the instructor's solution code and assignment test files to autotester
+  - Upload the instructor's solution code (file must be suffixed with _solution) and assignment test files to autotester.
+Student's submission file must also be suffixed with _submission when uploaded.
-  - Upload one of the scripts in the markus_test_scripts folder and set up one of the autotests to run the script.
-The script contains commands to run an LLM to generate feedback for the student's submission file.
+  - Upload one of the scripts from the /markus_test_scripts folder and set up a test group to run the script.
+The LLM script and test files must be separate test groups.
+The script contains commands to run this repository and generate LLM feedback for the student's submission file, which will be displayed in overall comments and annotations on MarkUs.
-- Ensure markus autotester has the API Keys in and .env file and specified in the docker compose file
+- Ensure markus autotester docker container has the API Keys in an .env file and specified in the docker compose file
-- Ensure markus autotester virtual environment has all libraries downloaded
+- Ensure markus autotester virtual environment has all libraries downloaded specified in requirements.txt file
+- Ensure test timeouts are set to 60 seconds or longer due to API request latency

+### Markus Test Scripts
+- /markus_test_scripts contains scripts which can be uploaded to the autotester in order to generate LLM Feedback
+- Currently, only openAI and Claude models are supported.

+#### Python Tester
+- run_llm_combined.py: Runs LLM on any assignment (solution file, submission file) uploaded to the autotester.
+First, creates general feedback and displays as overall comments and test output (can use any prompt and model).
+Second, feeds in the output of the first LLM response into the model again, asking it to create annotations for the student's mistakes.
+Prompt can be seen in the script.
+- run_llm_feedback.py: Runs LLM on any assignment (solution file, submission file) uploaded to the autotester.
+Can specify prompt and model used in the script.
+Displays in overall comments and in test outputs.
+- run_llm_annotation.py: Runs LLM on any assignment (solution file, submission file) uploaded to the autotester.
+Uses the code_annotation.json prompt and model can be specified in the script.
+Displays in test outputs and as annotations.

+#### Custom Tester
+- run_hw5_test.sh: Runs test for GGR274 HW5 assignment
+- run_llm_jupyter.sh: Runs LLM on any assignment (solution file, submission file, test output file) uploaded to the autotester.
+Can specify prompt and model used in the script.
+Displays in overall comments and in test outputs.